-Paddock to plate, farm to fork and dive to dish – the food miles are few on this small island.
+Paddock-to-plate, farm-to-fork and dive-to-dish – the food miles are few on this small island.

 It’s not just the chance to taste produce straight from the farm and ocean that’s special.
 It’s the ease of meeting the makers at cellar doors, farm gates and local markets that makes farm experiences in Tasmania an essential part of any trip.